Chart Color Schemes

 Everton Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Everton Park's population was approximately 11,170 as of November 2025.
-This figure represents an increase of 1,126 people, a rise of 11.2% since the 2021 Census which reported a population of 10,044.
-The change is inferred from ABS's estimated resident population of 10,998 in June 2024 and an additional 222 validated new addresses since the Census date.
-This results in a population density ratio of 2,678 persons per square kilometer, placing Everton Park in the upper quartile relative to national locations assessed by AreaSearch.
-Everton Park's growth rate exceeded both the SA4 region (8.6%) and the national average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 47.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Everton Park's population, as of February 2026, is approximately 11,106.
+This figure represents an increase of 1,062 people since the 2021 Census, which recorded a population of 10,044.
+The growth can be inferred from the estimated resident population of 10,998 in June 2024 and an additional 246 validated new addresses since the Census date.
+This results in a population density ratio of 2,663 persons per square kilometer, placing Everton Park in the upper quartile nationally according to AreaSearch's assessments.
+The area's growth rate of 10.6% since the 2021 census exceeds both the SA4 region (9.1%) and the national average.
+Overseas migration contributed approximately 47.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Based on demographic trends and the latest annual ERP population numbers, Everton Park is projected to grow by 2,417 persons to 2041, reflecting an increase of 20.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Based on demographic trends, Everton Park is projected to have an above median population growth by statistical areas analysed by AreaSearch.
+The area is expected to grow by 2,417 persons to reach a total of approximately 13,523 by 2041, reflecting an increase of 20.8% over the 17-year period.

 Frequently Asked Questions - Population